 The School of Public Health is home to several world-class research centers, such as the Center for Alcohol and Addiction Studies, Center for Health Promotion and Health Equity, Centers for Behavioral and Preventive Medicine, the International Health Institute, Mindfulness Center, and the Brown University AIDS Program.
 Our faculty members also collaborate with researchers at Brown's Population Studies and Training Center, Institute for Brain Sciences, Providence/Boston Center for AIDS Research, Center for the Study of Race and Ethnicity in America, as well as the Rhode Island Department of Health.
 These centers and institutes offer doctoral students a rich learning environment in which to explore topics of interest.

 The most competitive applicants will have an earned master's degree in public health or in a behavioral or social science field (e.g., psychology, sociology, anthropology, education, communication).
 To be prepared to complete the doctoral degree requirements, applicants should have taken quantitative courses, such as undergraduate or graduate level calculus, statistics or probability coursework; and demonstrate research experience relevant to public health.
 A key element in evaluating applications is our assessment of the fit between applicant intellectual and research interests and those of one or more of the faculty.
 Students should identify potential faculty mentors in their application; advance correspondence with potential faculty mentors is highly recommended to establish fit.
 See a list of our faculty members open to taking students.

 Applicants to this School of Public Health program should apply through SOPHAS, a centralized application service for accredited schools and programs in public health.
-The application opens each year in mid–August.
-Brown University School of Public Health GRE reporting code: 7765.
+The application opens each year in mid-August The GRE is not required.